August 30, 2018

 The plan is then clear: instead of totally trusting a world which may close without warning, build in Outworldz, and use it as our master inventory repository.

-Outworldz replaces Simonastick, which is no longer updated (its mega-regions being obsolete).
-But it proposes var regions and an inventory of content in OAR files.
+If you cannot run Outworldz, there also is Simonastick, but it is no longer updated (its mega-regions being obsolete).
+But Outworldz proposes var regions and an inventory of content in OAR files.

 Download the software from the installation page: outworldz installer